$\delta$-Poisson and transposed $\delta$-Poisson algebras

-\begin{theorem} The set $\cup_i\mathcal{B}_i$ is a basis of algebra $\delta$-${\rm P}(X)$. \end{theorem} \begin{proof} Firstly, let us show that any monomial of $\delta$-${\rm P}(X)$ can be written as a linear combination of the set $\bigcup_i\mathcal{B}_i$.
-For monomials up to degrees $4$, the result can be verified by the software program \cite{DotsHij}.
-From degree $5$, let us show that any monomial of $\delta$-${\rm P}(X)$ can be written as a linear combination of monomials of the form
+\begin{proof} Firstly, let us show that any monomial of $\delta$-$\textrm{P}(X)$ can be written as a~linear combination of the set $\bigcup_i\mathcal{B}_i$.
+For monomials up to degrees $4$, the result can be verified by the software program~\cite{DotsHij}.
+From degree $5$, let us show that any monomial of $\delta$-$\textrm{P}(X)$ can be written as a~linear combination of monomials of the form

 where $\star$ is $\cdot$ or $\{\cdot,\cdot\}$.
 It can be proved by induction on the length of monomials.
 The base of induction is monomials of degree $3$.
-By (\ref{deltpois}) and \cite{Chibrikov}, the spanning set of $\delta$-${\rm P}(X)$ are monomial of the following form:
+By \eqref{deltpois} and~\cite{Chibrikov}, the spanning set of $\delta$-$\textrm{P}(X)$ are monomial of the following form:

 where $\{A_i\}$ are pure right-normed Lie monomials.
-If $\{A_1\}$ is a generator, then we write
+If $\{A_1\}$ is a~generator, then we write

-and the monomial in the bracket can be rewritten in the form (\ref{rightnorm}) by inductive hypothesis.
-If ${\rm deg} \ (\{A_1\})>1$, then for $\{A_1\}\{A_2\}$, we have
+and the monomial in the bracket can be rewritten in the form \eqref{rightnorm} by inductive hypothesis.
+If $\textrm{deg} \ (\{A_1\})>1$, then for $\{A_1\}\{A_2\}$, we have

 Without loss of generality, we may assume that $m>n$.
-By the inductive hypothesis, the first monomial of the right side can be written in the form (\ref{rightnorm}).
-The second monomial of the right side can be written in the form (\ref{rightnorm}) by repeating the given process several times.
+By the inductive hypothesis, the first monomial of the right side can be written in the form \eqref{rightnorm}.
+The second monomial of the right side can be written in the form \eqref{rightnorm} by repeating the given process several times.
 We repeat the given process with the obtained result.
-Finally, we obtain that any monomial can be written as a linear combination of monomials of the form (\ref{rightnorm}).
+Finally, we obtain that any monomial can be written as a~linear combination of monomials of the form \eqref{rightnorm}.

-By Lemma \ref{0id}, if we have a monomial
+By Lemma~\ref{0id}, if we have a~monomial

 and at least one operation $\star$ of this monomial is $\cdot$, then such monomial equal to $0$.
-By Lemma \ref{0id}, if we have a monomial
+By Lemma~\ref{0id}, if we have a~monomial

 and at least one operation $\star$ of this monomial is $\cdot$ and $\{\cdot,\cdot\}$, then such monomial equal to $0$.
 The remained nonzero monomials have the following forms: